-Among this number, 55 million of them are active social media users, which equates to a penetration rate of 57%.
-In 2017, Vietnam rose into 7th place for the number of Facebook users worldwide, beating Thailand and Turkey.
+Among this number, 65 million of them are active social media users, which equates to a penetration rate of 67%.
+In April 2020, Vietnam rose into 7th place for the number of Facebook users worldwide, beating Thailand and Egypt.

-The average amount of time that Vietnamese spend online daily is nearly seven hours, including two and a half hours on social media.
+The average amount of time that Vietnamese spends online daily is nearly nine hours, including two hours and twenty-two minutes on social media.